fionazychung/Coursework_Y2_S1/FionaChung_Tutorial_3.md

         }
 ```
-When duplicating the blocks inside of Unity in the heirarchy, each one can be individually set to horizontal or vertical.
+When duplicating the blocks inside of Unity in the hierarchy, each one can be individually set to horizontal or vertical.
 A `Debug.Log("");` can be added within the second set of `if statements` to check that the orientation of the blocks are being identified correctly.

 The full script (includes code for the counter and rotation of the block as well):